Toporin/eth-walletconnect-keyring/README.md

 Keyring wrapper on [walletconnect v1.0](https://docs.walletconnect.com/).

-An implementation of MetaMask's [Keyring interface](https://github.com/MetaMask/eth-simple-keyring#the-keyring-class-protocol), that uses the WalletConnect  protocol to send request to a wallet client for all cryptographic operations.
+An implementation of MetaMask's [Keyring interface](https://github.com/MetaMask/eth-simple-keyring#the-keyring-class-protocol), that uses the WalletConnect  protocol to send requests to a wallet client for all cryptographic operations.
 When using a WalletConnect keyring for performing some actions, MetaMask will open a new tab which will allow the user to initiate a WalletConnect connection to a compatible wallet such as [Satochip-Bridge](https://github.com/Toporin/Satochip-Bridge).
 The new tab opens a react application ([WalletConnect-Bridge](https://github.com/Toporin/WalletConnect-Bridge)) that will manage the WalletConnect connection.